cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ---

-## Where I Deliberately Constrained Automation
+## Where I'd Deliberately Constrained Automation

 1. **Watermark, not block.** I never blocked a report from being published.
 I made non-compliance *visible* instead of *punished.* Blocking would have caused rebellion and workarounds.
 Visibility caused voluntary compliance.
 Preserving team autonomy while creating accountability was the key insight.
 2. **No auto-correction of metric discrepancies.** The system flags discrepancies; humans investigate.
 Auto-correction could mask legitimate data differences and remove the human conversation that is often where the real governance happens.